John L. Hennessy: Career and research

 Hennessy became a Stanford faculty member in 1977.
-In 1981, he began the MIPS project to investigate RISC processors, and in 1984, he used his sabbatical year to found MIPS Computer Systems Inc. to commercialize the technology developed by his research.
-In 1987, he became the Willard and Inez Kerr Bell Endowed Professor of Electrical Engineering and Computer Science.
+In 1981, he began the MIPS project to investigate RISC processors, following preliminary investigations at Berkeley by David A. Patterson.
+On 1984, he used his sabbatical year to found MIPS Computer Systems Inc. to commercialize the technology developed by his research.
+Returning to Stanford, he became the Willard and Inez Kerr Bell Endowed Professor of Electrical Engineering and Computer Science in 1987.
+In 1988, Hennessy and Patterson began a three-year effort to write the first edition Computer Architecture: A Quantitative Approach, which described RISC instruction sets and cost-performance tradeoffs.

-Hennessy was director of Stanford's Computer System Laboratory (1989–93), a research center run by Stanford's Electrical Engineering and Computer Science departments.
+As a full Stanford professor, Hennessy took administrative roles of growing breadth.
+He was director of Stanford's Computer System Laboratory (1989–93), a research center run by Stanford's Electrical Engineering and Computer Science departments.
 He was chair of the Department of Computer Science (1994–96) and Dean of the School of Engineering (1996–99).
 In 1999, Stanford President Gerhard Casper appointed Hennessy to succeed Condoleezza Rice as Provost of Stanford University.
 When Casper stepped down to focus on teaching in 2000, the Stanford Board of Trustees named Hennessy to succeed Casper as president.
-In 2008, Hennessy earned a salary of $1,091,589 ($702,771 base salary, $259,592 deferred benefits, $129,226 non-tax benefits), the 23rd highest among all American university presidents.
+In 2008, Hennessy's compensation exceeded $1 million, the 23rd highest among all American university presidents.

 Hennessy has been a board member of Google (later Alphabet Inc.), Cisco Systems, Atheros Communications, and the Gordon and Betty Moore Foundation.
 He was elected to the American Philosophical Society in 2008.

 On October 14, 2010, Hennessy was presented a khata by the 14th Dalai Lama before the latter addressed Maples Pavilion.